 If you’re curious who and and how The Celebration Society came to be, you’ve come to the right place.
 We love telling the story of how we grew from a simple city website to a nationally recognized brand – with a whole new name.
-If you haven’t caught on by now, Occasions Magazine is now The Celebration Society.
 Here’s how that came to be….

 Where it all started…